csiro-crop-informatics/repset/README.md

 Rendering of the manuscript constitutes the final step of our nextflow pipeline which relies on a container defined in [`dockerfiles/renderer.Dockerfile`](dockerfiles/renderer.Dockerfile) for rendering environment.

 ## Rendering outside the pipeline

+There are several ways for rendering the manuscript outside the pipeline, with docker being the preferred option.

 ### Using docker